-Our apprenticeship program is primarily a skills-based harvesting adventure, hence, the principal goal is for the students to develop the ability and skills to identify plants through organoleptic identification, strong plant stewardship and creating herbal remedies for home or business.
+Our apprenticeship program is a skills-based harvesting adventure, hence, the principal goal is for the students to develop the ability and skills to identify plants through organoleptic identification, foster strong earth stewardship and create effective herbal remedies for home or business.

 By completion of the program, students will have the confidence to:

-- Identify medicinal plants native and non-native to the North Idaho using botanical Latin and common terms with standard botanical identification methods.
+- Identify medicinal plants native and non-native to the North Idaho using botanical Latin and common terms with standard and organoleptic botanical identification methods.

 - Participate in legal and sustainable plant harvesting and processing.

-- Gain an understanding of phytochemistry and chemical makeup, actions, and needs of constituents or groups of constituents to give the medicine maker a clear view on pairing them with the correct mentrua.
+- Gain an understanding of phytochemistry and constituent groups, actions, and needs of constituents or groups to give the medicine maker a clear view on pairing them with the correct mentrua.
 Previous chemistry is not required.

 - Using critical thinking, design and create a wide variety of highly-effective herbal remedies by recognizing the formulas plants create when living in community with each other and knowing when to harvest for optimum strength.